 The nurse administered the ear drops in the anus.
 Neither she nor the patient said anything.

-Similarly, an experiment showed how nurses followed a doctor’s directive via phone and started preparing a dose of medication which would have been lethal.
+Similarly, an experiment showed how nurses followed a doctor’s directive via phone and started preparing a dose of medication that would have been lethal.

 Very few objected.

 If you are incredulous, keep in mind that the behavior and demeanor of the authority figure is another important indicator of the likelihood that orders will be followed without reproach.

 In Instant Influence, Pantalon tells us that it’s mostly authoritative bosses who go unchallenged.

 Authority works because, like most other psychological triggers, it has several practical advantages for us.